nayanj2221/Quanto_Gladiators/Quanto_Gladiators/4_Noise/README.md

 - Teaches how quantum noise affects algorithm outputs, using depolarizing noise as a key example.
 - Bridges theory and practical quantum computing limitations, preparing learners for real hardware execution.
-- Provides a foundation for understanding noise in the context of the QUCAN QC101 Spring 2025 curriculum.

 ## Team